Weed and Heart Attacks: What Does the Science Say?

 Disclaimer: This article doesn’t constitute medical advice and is just the opinion of the writer(s).
 We recommend that individuals speak with their doctor about cannabis risks.

-There have been several articles in the mainstream media recently reporting a potential association between weed and heart attacks.
+There have been several articles in the mainstream media recently reporting an association between weed and heart attacks.
 This is because a large research study was published in 2021 suggesting a link.

-In this article we’ll answer all of these questions and more as we analyze the medical study in question to report what was found, and give our take on whether the results are concerning or not.
+In this article we’ll answer all of these questions and more, as we analyze the medical study in question to report what was found, and to give our take on whether or not the results are concerning.

-We'll also review other medical studies on weed and cardiovascular disease risk and share our thoughts on whether there's a legitimate risk that consumers should be aware of, as well as whether different formats (inhaled vs edible) of cannabis make a difference.
+We'll also review other medical studies on cannabis use and cardiovascular disease risk to see if the results were replicated, as well as whether different formats (inhaled vs edible) of cannabis make a difference health-wise.

 The Study in Question